 Vagus nerve stimulation is treatment sometimes used for people who have medication resistant epilepsy – when seizures aren’t fully controlled with medication.
-It is a procedure that involves implanting a pace-maker-like device that stimulates the vagus nerve with regular electrical impulses.
+It is a procedure that involves implanting a pacemaker-like device that stimulates the vagus nerve with regular electrical impulses.

 There’s one vagus nerve on each side of your body, running from the base of your brain, down your neck to your chest and abdomen.
 The vagus nerve is responsible for control of muscles for swallowing, coughing and voice and feedback from the heart, lung, stomach and upper bowel to the brain.
 The left vagus nerve mostly receives input from the body to the brain, with very few heart connections, making the left vagus nerve most suitable for this procedure.

-What is VNS?
+What is VNS Therapy™?

-VNS Therapy is mild intermittent electrical stimulation of the vagus nerve.
+VNS Therapy™ is mild intermittent electrical stimulation of the vagus nerve.
 In some people with epilepsy this can reduce the frequency and intensity of seizures.

-VNS Therapy is for use as an add-on therapy to help reduce the number of seizures in people whose seizures that are unable to be controlled with antiepileptic medications.
+VNS Therapy™ is for use as an add-on therapy to help reduce the number of seizures in people whose seizures that are unable to be controlled with antiseizure medication.

 How does it work?

 A pacemaker like generator is implanted in the chest and a lead is attached to the vagus nerve, which delivers electrical impulses to this nerve at regular intervals.
-If people get a warning or aura of an impending seizure, they can wave a magnet over the pacemaker to activate the electrical stimulus, which may prevent or reduce the intensity of the seizure.
+If people get a warning or aura of an impending seizure, they can wave a magnet over the pacemaker to activate the electrical stimulus, which may stop or reduce the intensity of the seizure.

 What have studies shown?